mdu02/gci-OSGeo-WMSTutorial/README.md

 	})
 });
 ```

 Note a few things.
 The Map object is the basic object of the OpenLayers library.
 It contains a few layers, the ones we just created.
 It targets 'map', the itemid of our map div.
-It contains a view, which specifies where in the world the map will display. ```[-79.3832, 43.6532]``` is the coordinates of downtown Toronto.
+It contains a view, which specifies where in the world the map will display. ```[-79.3832, 43.6532]``` are the coordinates of downtown Toronto.

 # Trying everything out
 At this point, you should be able to open your html file, which can display a map with a layer above, being served through WMS from a groserver.
+We're done!
 ![](./tutorial-images/final_map.png)